 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-As many people are out doing their holiday shopping and attending events celebrating the season with family and friends, the Roswell Police Department urges citizens to be aware of the threat of debit- and credit-card “skimming” and take precautions to prevent becoming a victim of these criminals who often use deceptive technology to steal card information in order to illegally access the financial account.
+The Roswell Police Department urges citizens to be aware of the threat of debit- and credit-card “skimming” and take precautions to prevent becoming a victim of these criminals who often use deceptive technology to steal card information in order to illegally access the financial account.

 Skimming generally involves a thief attaching a device to an ATM, gas-station pump or other legitimate machine in which people use various financial-account cards for transactions.
 The skimming device captures the information stored on the magnetic strip on a customer’s card.
 A small camera may be positioned to view the keypad as the customer enters the PIN.

 Some of these devices have a memory stick to store account information and some are able to transmit digital data over radio waves.
 Thieves who manage to collect the coding from a card’s magnetic strip and determine the PIN have what they need to create a duplicate of the card and access the account.

 Thieves often fit their skimming devices, often referred to as “false fronts,” atop the genuine card reader.
 Before inserting a card into the slot, take a moment to look closely at the ATM, gas pump or whatever type of card-reading machine it is.
 Watch out for card slots that seem to protrude or be out of alignment with the rest of the surrounding parts.

 A thief will install the skimming device, give it some time to collect information and then retrieve the device.
 These skimmers are usually made to look similar to the design of the authentic machine on which they are placed.
 So in addition to a visual inspection, use a hand or two to make sure the mechanism around the card slot is secure and appears to be properly built in to the rest of the machine.